cedadev/access_instructor_client/README.md

     -c, --comment TEXT            Any comments to help traceability.

     -l, --licence TEXT            Code for licence associated with this rule.

-    -o, --override                Override rule will allow a group access to all subdirectories
 ```

 ### EXAMPLES